imarc/handbook/frontend.markdown

 	<link rel="stylesheet" href="/desktop.css" media="screen and (min-width: 481px)" type="text/css" />

 **With min/max-width:**
-- Andriod and iOS phones will download both CSS files (same as above)
+- Android and iOS phones will download both CSS files (same as above)
-- Andriod and iOS phones will ignore style definitions, images, and assets referenced in `desktop.css`. (same as above)
+- Android and iOS phones will ignore style definitions, images, and assets referenced in `desktop.css`. (same as above)
 - When a desktop browser is scaled down the `desktop.css` styles will be deactivated causing the page to dynamically reflows.